 Causal discovery from low-resolution or partially observable time series: causality discovery in time series as constraint-based or functional causal model-based causal discovery with temporal constraints & time-delayed and instantaneous relations (Zhang et al., ECML'09; Hyvarinen et al., JMLR'10); causal discovery from subsampling / temporally aggregation (Gong et al., ICML'15 & UAI'17); causal discovery from partially observable time series (Geiger et al., ICML'15; Salehkaleyber et al., AAA’18).

-Causal discovery in the presence of measurement error or confounders: Causal discovery with linear, non-Gaussian models under measurement error (Zhang et al., UAI’18); both linear, Gaussian and linear, non-Gaussian cases (Zhang et al., UAI WS’17); Learning Linear Non-Gaussian Causal Models in the Presence of Latent Variables (Salehkaleybar et al., JMLR’20).
+Causal discovery in the presence of measurement error or confounders: Causal discovery with linear, non-Gaussian models under measurement error (Zhang et al., UAI’18); both linear, Gaussian and linear, non-Gaussian cases (Zhang et al., UAI WS’17); Independence testing-based approach to causal discovery under measurement error and linear non-Gaussian models (Tang et al., NeurIPS'22); Learning Linear Non-Gaussian Causal Models in the Presence of Latent Variables (Salehkaleybar et al., JMLR’20).